 Secondly, it is important that governments and large salmon conservation NGOs do everything they can to foster the creation of capable stewardship groups at the local level.
-In this vein, the Foundation participated in the redrafting of the DFO-led Wild Atlantic

-Salmon Policy and placed emphasis on strengthening stewardship at the local level.
+In this vein, the Foundation participated in the redrafting of the DFO-led Wild Atlantic Salmon Policy and placed emphasis on strengthening stewardship at the local level.
 In addition, in 2017, the Foundation initiated a stewardship capacity building review in Newfoundland and Labrador, in partnership with DFO.

 The Foundation also continues to develop beneficial working relationships with various players engaged in salmon conservation, both nationally and internationally.
-In the Fall of 2022 and Spring of 2023, for the first time, the Foundation co-hosted five provincial wild Atlantic conservation partnership symposiums in Newfoundland and Labrador, New Brunswick, Prince Edward Island, Nova Scotia and Quebec.
-The core function of this 'meeting of the minds' is to facilitate a collaborative and thought provoking Wild Atlantic Salmon Symposium in each of the of the Atlantic provinces and the Province of Quebec.
-By bringing local leaders of salmon conservation organizations, Indigenous organizations, all levels of government, research institutions and others to share ideas, strategies and perspectives, these discussions will lead to concerted conservation action to restore, maintain and protect vibrant populations and quality habitat.
+In 2022-2023, the Foundation co-hosted five provincial wild Atlantic conservation partnership symposiums in each of the Atlantic provinces and Quebec.
+The core function of this 'meeting of the minds' is to facilitate a collaboration by bringing local leaders of salmon conservation organizations, Indigenous organizations, all levels of government, research institutions and others to share ideas, strategies and perspectives.
+These discussions will lead to concerted conservation action to restore, maintain and protect vibrant populations and quality habitat.
+In October 2024, the first ever, Inter-provincial Atlantic salmon partnership symposium was also planned.
+These thought-provoking partnership symposiums are crucial to foster collaboration, innovation and progress in the world of wild Atlantic salmon conservation.
+The FCAS recognizes the vital role of partnership in safeguarding the future of the Atlantic salmon species.